Share this:

 In the 40-day season of Lent, Cincinnati’s Black-owned restaurants emerge as ideal destinations for people observing Friday fish traditions.
-The variety caters to the season’s spirit and supports the local community with options from fried, steamed, and grilled seafood.
+The variety caters to the season’s spirit and supports the local community with fried, steamed, and grilled seafood options.
 Fish entrees can be paired with pasta, potatoes, spinach, soups, and more flavorful sides.

 This article is as current as the publication date.
 Readers are encouraged to confirm the information before acting.